 1) Coach(es): For me, coaching is about accountability and advice—to help clients reach their goals as quickly, smoothly, and profitably as possible.
-I’ve had a life coach since 2014 (Laura Westman) and a sales coach since 2019 (Kristen Hill).
-They make a big impact, both professionally and personally.
+I’ve had a life coach since 2014 (Laura Westman) and a sales coach from 2019-2021 (Kristen Hill).
+They’ve made a big impact, both professionally and personally.
 For my clients, I’m their Executive Coach, with a focus on agency-specific business and leadership advice.
 But consider therapy, too…

 2) Therapist: I’ve been in therapy off and on since 2000, and it’s been very helpful.
 Unlike your close friends, a therapist is a neutral advisor, with training to help you work through underlying issues that get in your way.
-In-person is helpful… but I’ve worked with therapist Lizzie Fraser Konrath via video since 2019.
+In-person is helpful… but I’ve worked with a therapist via video since 2018.
 If your mental health involves medication, you’ll need to engage a psychiatrist as well.

 3) Executive Assistant (EA): Having an assistant makes your day-to-day life easier.
 And the best assistants also serve as an advisor—sharing insights to help you improve (aka “intelligent disobedience“).
 Here’s what to expect from an EA.
 If you can’t afford to hire an EA, consider delegating to a part-time Virtual Assistant (VA) first.

 4) Lawyer(s): At a minimum, you should have a general business lawyer.
 A former boss of mine had three lawyers on-call: a contracts attorney, an HR specialist, and a litigator.
 That’s probably overkill; your attorney can refer you to a specialist if warranted.
-I work with two law firms: Matchstick Legal and Sharon Toerek, both of whom specialize in helping agencies.
+I’ve worked with two law firms: Matchstick Legal and Sharon Toerek, both of whom specialize in helping agencies.

 6) Personal Trainer: If you love working out and can create your own program, you don’t need a personal trainer.
-In my case, I don’t enjoy working out—so my personal training sessions with Jason Abraham turn the workout into a meeting…and I don’t skip meetings.
-Having a trainer keeps me accountable, along with getting recommendations on travel-friendly workouts.
-After starting in-person, I now do sessions via video using key at-home equipment.
+In my case, I don’t enjoy working out—so I’ve used personal training sessions to turn a workout into a meeting…and I don’t skip meetings.
+Having a trainer helps on accountability, along with getting recommendations on travel-friendly workouts.
+After starting in-person, I switched to using at-home equipment.

-7) Financial Planner: I work with Russell Kroeger—a fee-only Certified Financial Planner (CFP) who’s also a Registered Investment Advisor (RIA).
-That means he acts as a “fiduciary,” where he puts my interests before his own.
-I found him via the XY Planning Network, which focuses on fee-only financial planners who serve Gen X and Gen Y clients.
-I like that Russell uses a coaching-style approach—his financial advice is designed to support my life goals, rather than existing in a vacuum.
-He’s shared good product-development advice, too.
+7) Financial Planner: I’ve worked with a fee-only Certified Financial Planner (CFP) who’s also a Registered Investment Advisor (RIA).
+That means he acted as a “fiduciary,” where he puts my interests before his own.
+I found him via the XY Planning Network, which initially focused on fee-only financial planners who serve Gen X and Gen Y clients.
+I like that my CFP uses a coaching-style approach—his financial advice is designed to support my life goals, rather than existing in a vacuum.

 8) Accountant and/or Tax Advisor: Don’t do your own taxes!
 A good accountant and/or a tax advisor will pay for themselves, in tax savings and/or headache-reduction.
 When I had an international tax question a few years ago, I got one-off advice from attorney Stewart Patton.
-Day-to-day, my business accountant does my business tax return, and then my CFP’s business partner—a CPA—does my personal taxes.
+Day-to-day, my business accountant does my business tax return.

 9) Insurance Agent: Insurance is complicated; you want someone on your side.
 You might need more than one agent, depending on your coverage.
 Here’s more about insurance coverage for marketing agencies.

 10) Banker: You might not expect hands-on customer service for your personal banking… but you need it in your business.
-Through the aid of money advance apps, your business banker can help you access loans or a Line of Credit (LoC).
+Your business banker can help you access loans or a Line of Credit (LoC).
 And they can also escalate problem-solving, if something goes wrong.

 Optionally, you might add two more roles to your agency’s advisory team:

 11) Nutritionist: What you eat makes a big impact on how you feel, which impact your productivity as an agency owner.
-Sometimes you can get nutrition advice through a personal trainer or life coach—that’s what I do—but you might prefer a specialist.
+Sometimes you can get nutrition advice through a personal trainer or life coach—that’s been my experience—but you might prefer a specialist.
 Don’t forget sleep hygiene, too.